Fantasy Football Bold Predictions for Week 9: Jordan Love Ready? Evan Engram Boost, and More

 They deployed the following utilization behind Diggs in Week 8.

 The obvious winner here is Tank Dell, although the second-year talent hasn't exactly reached the sort of heights that felt inevitable after his electric rookie season.
-Overall, Dell's receiving yards per game has cratered from 64.5 to 32.7 this season, and his standing as one of the game's more efficient pass catchers has evaporated.
+Overall, Dell's receiving yards per game have cratered from 64.5 to 32.7 this season, and his standing as one of the game's more efficient pass catchers has evaporated.

 Dell among 74 qualified WRs: